HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 just want to illustrate the basic concepts of KBC building.

 **Input:** sentences along with NER tags.
-Specifically, each line in the input to this extractor UDF is a row from the `sentences` table in a special TSV (Tab Separated Values) format, where the arrays have been transformed into strings with elements separated by `~^~`, e.g.:
+Specifically, each line in the input to this extractor is a row from the `sentences` table in a special TSV (Tab Separated Values) format, where the arrays have been transformed into strings with elements separated by `~^~`, e.g.: